 Sitti Rahma, my mother

-My mother was born in Malita, Davao del Sur in 1918 to Sheikh Ismail Yahya, a Maranao Arab and Bai Rosa, a Buayanen/Maguindanaon princess and coconut plantation heiress.
+My mother was born in Malita, Davao del Sur in 1918 to Sheikh Ismail Yahya, a Mranao Arab and Bai Rosa, a Buayanen/Maguindanaon princess and coconut plantation heiress.
 As my mother used to say, she was “born with a silver spoon in her mouth.”

 By the age of 12, my mother had her own Arabian horse and her own car.
-When the Americans came to Lanao, they urged the Maranaos to send their children to school.
+When the Americans came to Lanao, they urged the Mranaos to send their children to school.
 There was compulsory education.
 But the datus refused to let their children attend school for fear that they will be converted to Christianity.
 To appease the Americans, the M’ranao datus sent the children of their slaves instead.